Foundations of mathematics: Non set-theoretic approaches

 Approaches to the foundations of mathematics that are not based on set theory have also been researched and adopted.
 Type theory has been used as a basis for mathematical foundations, such as in the calculus of constructions, or intuitionistic type theory, which was first published by Per Martin-Löf in 1975.
 Univalent foundations are a newer approach to mathematical foundations originating in the 2000s which is built from homotopy type theory.
 Type theoretic foundations have become more common than set-theoretic ones for use in proof assistants, which are computer programs that assist in the development and verification of formal mathematical proofs.

+Roughly speaking, type theory does not need "axioms" in the traditional sense, but instead has a more comprehensive system of logic which serves the same purpose.
+This can make it harder to compare consistency strength of a type theory to a set theory, but this has been attempted.
+For example, Benjamin Werner showed it was possible to encode Zermelo-Fraenkel set theory by using the calculus of inductive constructions as a metatheory, and vice versa assuming the existence of infinite inaccessible cardinals.

 Certain category theory objects called topoi have also been used as a basis for math foundations.